uboslinux/ubos-website/content/docs/operation/installation/x86_virtualbox.md

 weight: 30
 ---

-To run UBOS in a VirtualBox virtual machine, follow these instructions.
+To run UBOS in a VirtualBox virtual machine on `x86_64`, follow these instructions.
 Not counting download times, this should take no more than 10 minutes to set up.
+These instructions are the same regardless of the operating system that VirtualBox runs on.

 While we don't have separate instructions for VMware, the process should be quite similar.